dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 You can download the photos from your Google Photos, Onedrive or wherever you have your images into your local drive.

 I don't have a massive photo collection, so I’ll be using a dataset from Kaggle that was scraped off Google Download them into a folder on your computer.
+The contributor [Debadri Dutta](https://www.linkedin.com/in/debadridtt/) has a knack of photography and travelling.

 Here's how the folders look on my computer.